Colleges by Location

 Financial Aid

-Grants, loans, scholarships, work-study programs: these are all different types of financial help for students.
-If you wish to find out more about need-based and non-need-based aid at Montana State University, here are some recent data you should consider.
+Getting some financial help in forms of grants, loans, scholarships or work-study programs can be very important for finishing your studies.
+If you are interested in finding out more about need-based and non-need-based aid at Montana State University, here are some recent data you should take into consideration.

-The most recent records show that 1,409 freshmen received some sort of financial help.
-The average amount of financial aid given to students was $13,260.
+The most recent figures show that financial help was given to 1,409 freshmen.
+The average financial aid package awarded to students reached $13,260.

 Need-based

-3,214 students were designated some form of need-based financial aid.
+3,214 students obtained some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Montana State University is available to international students.
-The total number of students (including freshmen) who were determined to have financial need amounted to 4,574.
-The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $14,481,846, and state $432,142.
+The total number of students (including freshmen) who were determined to have financial need was found to be 4,574.
+The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $14,481,846, and state $432,142.
 The students of Montana State University received the -institutional need-based aid in the amount of $5,401,414, and external in the amount of $3,870,224.

 $2,172